A bookbinding press can work wonders to achieve tip-top results during different stages of your bookbinding ventures.

 Each handmade piece has a 14.25-inch (-36cm) capacity to handle books of various thicknesses and measures 17.5 inches (~44cm) long.
 Apart from its unique, sturdy build, I really appreciate the layout and dimension of this tool: it doesn’t only look great but will be easier to store vs. standard models.

 This brand also sells a smaller version of this bookbinding press that we highly recommend!
-Essentially, it’s a small-scale replica featuring a 7.5-inch (~19cm) capacity and measures 9 inches (~23cm).
+It’s essentially a small-scale replica featuring a 7.5-inch (~19cm) capacity and measures 9 inches (~23cm).
 And yes, it’s cheaper!

 Looking for something in between?
 This shop also sells this medium-sized version.
 The Bear Dog store ships all of its products from the US and delivers worldwide.
-Double-check if your location is listed and/or if additional shipping fees are required.
+Double-check if additional shipping fees are required.

 What is a bookbinding press?
 What is it used for?